ColinFay/languagelayeR/README.md

 The version 1.0.0 works with three functions.
 Which are :

-* `getLanguage` Get language information from a character string
+* `get_lang` Get language information from a character string

-* `getSupportedLanguage` Get all current accessible languages on the languagelayer API
+* `get_supported_lang` Get all current accessible languages on the languagelayer API

-* `setApiKey` Set your API key to access the languagelayer API

 ## First of all

-Before any request on the languagelayer, you need to set your API key for your current session.
-Use the function `setApiKey(apikey = "yourapikey")`.
+Before any request on the languagelayer, you need to get your API key from your language layer [dashboard](https://languagelayer.com/dashboard).

-You can get your api key on your languagelayer [dashboard](https://languagelayer.com/dashboard).

 ## Examples